franko/gsl-shell/doc/source/graphics.rst

       Remove the current :ref:`graphical layer <graphical-layer>` and all its graphical elements and make the previous level the current one.

-   .. method:: flush()

-      All the pending operations on a plot are processed and all the windows attached to the plot are updated.
-This method is only useful when the attribute ``sync`` is set to false.

    .. attribute:: units